Fantasy Index

 Despite a thoroughly lackluster group of receivers (amazingly, only one Denver wideout is on pace to top 350 yards receiving in 2024; none are on pace to top 700), Bo Nix has stabilized in impressively short order as 'the guy' for Sean Payton's Broncos.
 What looked like a sensible pairing on paper - Nix excelled on short area, high percentage throws at Oregon, one of the foremost prerequisites for Payton's quarterbacks - has looked like an even more natural fit in the offing.
 In very agreeable game script, Nix continued doing what he's been doing all season: hitting his marks on quick-hitters for middling gains and keeping the offense on schedule and on the field... with some rookie head-scratchers mixed in, of course.
 The numbers haven't always been there (and they mostly weren't last night, for lack of need), and the passing numbers haven't been there at all, but Nix simply oozes moxie and confidence and all the other 'intangibles' adjectives we like to dispense.

-Nix is no more than a dicey streaming option in redraft leagues this year; he's on pace for 12 touchdowns and barely 3,000 yards passing, so if you're starting him, you're basically banking on rushing production (he's on pace for a tidy 620 yards and 7 scores on the ground).
+Nix is no more than a dicey streaming option in redraft leagues this year; he's on pace for 12 touchdowns and barely 3,000 yards passing, so if you start him you're basically banking on rushing production (he's on pace for a tidy 620 yards and 7 scores on the ground).
 But in an NFL landscape where precious few players can claim to have true long-term security, Nix owners in dynasty leagues should be beaming: better days are most definitely ahead for this Nix-Payton battery.

 The outlook for Spencer Rattler is obviously a good deal murkier.
 Once heralded as the Next Great Sooner signal-caller after following a string of excellent ones in Jalen Hurts, Kyler Murray and Baker Mayfield in Norman, it's been a rough road to the bigs for the former five-star recruit.
-While he was taken a whopping 138 picks later, Rattler was the next quarterback selected in April's draft after the Broncos grabbed Nix, and considering both players transferred from more prestigious programs to somewhat less-accomplished ones some comparisons were at least understandable.
-But while Nix has come into the NFL with polish and landed with a very QB-friendly head coach, Rattler came in with plenty of 'untapped potential' and lands as something like the maybe-successor to the injured Derek Carr.
-With Carr's contract unpleasant but not impossible to move on from in the spring, this did qualify as an opportunity for Rattler to compel the Saints to start planning around him.
+While he was taken a whopping 138 picks later, Rattler was the next quarterback selected in April's draft after the Broncos grabbed Nix, and considering both players transferred from prestigious programs to somewhat less-accomplished ones during their collegiate careers some comparisons were at least understandable.
+But while Nix has come into the NFL with polish and landed with a very QB-friendly head coach, Rattler came in with plenty of 'untapped potential' and lands as something like the maybe-successor to Derek Carr, currently on the shelf with an oblique tear (yipe!).
+With Carr's contract unpleasant but not impossible for long-time Saints GM Mickey Loomis to move on from in the spring, this did qualify as an opportunity for Rattler to compel the Saints to at least start planning around him.

 Unfortunately for him, he's been sabotaged by circumstance in truly brutal fashion: Gone for last night's action were his top two receivers in Chris Olave (concussion) and Rashid Shaheed (meniscus, now out for season), replaced by a Day 3 rookie wide receiver and an UDFA rookie that I touched on a couple months ago.
 So, take that, combine it with the Broncos' ferocious young defense and sprinkle in a bevy of injuries on the offensive line and you get exactly what you'd expect.
 Rattler's 25-for-35 effort for 172 scoreless yards and an in the air fumble-six by Denver's Cody Barton was at least a commendable effort, if a largely fruitless one; Rattler spent his Thursday night under constant, screaming pressure from a truly relentless Denver pass rush.
 It was all he could do to get the ball to the second-stringers on short gains, typically short of the sticks.